Is a 6% Real Estate Commission Still Standard in 2026?

 2. Negotiate realtor commission

-Real estate commissions are technically always negotiable, and it's worth it to try negotiating a lower rate.
+Real estate commissions are technically negotiable, and it's worth trying to negotiate a lower rate.
 Even a 1% difference can save you thousands in commissions.

 That said, your realtor may not be willing to budge on commission — especially if your home is less expensive than the area average or comparable homes in your area are selling slowly.